Pilar984/odin-recipes/README.md

 Hello!
-This is my first project of the course.
+It's my pleasure to show you my first project in the course odin.
+It's a basic website bulding.

-It`s consist of a build a basic website.

-The website is about recipes.

-If the website doesn`t look very pretty, is because doesn´t have CSS language.
+This "Recipe" website was built without CSS language, that's why it may look not that pretty.